vivek369-ui/Selenium/README.md

 				17. @Test(groups = {"group1"})
 				Purpose: Categorizes test methods into groups.
 				Usage: Facilitates running specific groups of tests, which is helpful in large test suites for targeted testing.
+                                18. @Test(invocationCount=3)
+				    NO. of time   test case repeate. if the count is 0 the test case will be ignored.
+	                        19. @Test(invocationTimeOut=33)
+			                with in given time test case must be execute else test case fail default 0.
+			         --> @Test(invocationCount=3 ,invocationTimeOut=33)-->  invocationCount with invocationTimeOut
+	                      20.  @Test(expectedExceptions=Exception.class)
+		              21.  @Test(singleThreaded=true)
+		                        return type boolean, if set it true then only one thread run test case is calles single thread its write on class level only single Thread run all tests
+                              22.   @Test(description="imp")
+			                  IMP details about test case

 ------------------------------------------------ Assertion TestNG------------------------------------

       -class